 Severity Of HIV Rash

 Stevens-Johnson syndrome (SJS) is one such life-threatening hypersensitivity reaction.
 It is seen in less than 0.5% of patients.
-Its symptoms include fever, flu-like symptoms, rash, and painful blisters.
-Within 1 to 3 days, a red or purplish rash forms, and then the skin begins to blister and peel, leading to “raw” areas of the skin that are painful (3).
+Its symptoms include fever, flu-like symptoms, rash, and painful blisters and the CD4 count also decreases (4).
+Within 1 to 3 days, a red or purplish rash forms, and then the skin begins to blister and peel, leading to “raw” areas of the skin that are painful (5).
 If you notice any of these symptoms after an HIV treatment, you must seek medical help immediately.

 Now, let’s answer the most important question.